invokation-games/kotlin-sdk/README.md

 Alternatively, you can build from source and import your locally build JAR.

-> The `example` folder contains a simple example project which demonstrates how the SkillSdk class can be initialized and used.
+> The `example` folder contains a simple project which demonstrates how the SkillSdk class can be initialized and used.

 ## How to build from source
 ```